 In this article, we’ll dive into the origins of pepper jack cheese, explore its production process, and discover some innovative ways to enjoy this versatile cheese.
 So whether you’re a cheese aficionado or just looking to spice up your meals, keep reading to discover the mouthwatering world of pepper jack cheese!

-Pepper Jack Cheese History and Origin
+Pepper Jack Cheese Origin and Curiosities

-Pepper Jack Cheese Ingredients
+Pepper Jack Cheese Vs American Cheese

-- Gallons of milk
+- 2 Gallons of milk

 - 1 packet C101 Mesophilic culture

-- Dried whole red chilies
+- Dried whole black and red chilies

 - ½ tsp Calcium Chloride ( for pasteurized milk)